 However, there is a problem.
 If the source code is just a bunch of text files, and developing a feature amounts to modifying the source code, then it leads to the possibility that two developers working on two separate features may end up modifying the same line of the same text file.
 This is called a merge-conflict, and it happens a lot.
 Merge-conflicts are a natural problem arising from collaborations between developers.

 When a merge-conflict happens, a developer has to manually resolve the conflict by making a decision: to keep the changes from both features, to discard one or the other, or to discard both.
-Either way, this has direct impact on the application, because the source code on the GitHub is the source code that automatically is used build the application.
-A wrong decision may result in bugs or undesirable effects.
-Therefore this merge-conflict thing is risky.
+Either way, this has direct impact on the application, because the source code on the GitHub will be used to build the application.
+A wrong decision when resolving merge-conflicts may result in defects.
+Therefore, this merge-conflict thing is risky.

 Herein the first benefit of continuous integration: Continuous Integration helps reduce risks by reducing the size of merge conflicts.
-The opposite is not integrating the code into a shared place frequently.
-In other words, it is integrating the code of a feature only after the feature has been done.
-This leads to big merge conflicts, which are more risky than small merge conflicts.
+Not doing continuous integration means the team integrates the code into a shared repository infrequently.
+Often times, this means pushing the code for a feature only after the feature has been done.
+This leads to big merge conflicts, because there are more code and therefore more places where conflicts could occur.
+Big merge conflicts are risker than small merge conflicts.

 By preventing programming errors from going downstream

-The other part of continuous integration is verifying the source code automatically.
+The other important role of continuous integration is verifying the source code automatically.

-In Continuous Integration, after reducing the size of merge-conflicts to reduce risks, we are left with literally everything else that could go wrong with software.
+After reducing the size of merge-conflicts to reduce risks, we are left with literally everything else that could go wrong with software.
 There are many types of bugs that may happen, with different degrees of difficulty to discover.
-Correspondingly, there are many types of tests with different associated costs, such as unit tests, integration tests, etc.
+Correspondingly, there are many types of tests with different associated costs, such as unit tests, integration tests, end-to-end test (end-to-end tests often take the longest to run).

-Therefore the problem is really a Sequencing Problem: which is the optimal sequence to discover bugs.
+Therefore the problem is really a Sequencing Problem: what is the optimal sequence of tests to run to discover bugs.
 Continuous Integration solves this by sequencing first that which adds value most cheaply.
 Unit tests are the cheapest types of tests that add the most value: an application cannot function properly if its individual programs (or units) do not function properly.

 In continuous integration, after the developers merge the code into a shared repository, unit tests are executed in order to verify if the programs are working as expected.
-Let’s say you want to build a stabbing robot because you’ve just seen John Wick.
-The robot is controlled by a stabbing application.
+Let’s say you want to build a stabbing robot because you’ve just seen the movie John Wick.
+The robot has a stabbing application installed which controls the hand movement.

-To build a stabbing application, a developer will develop a set of programs that are orchestrated in a way that produces a stabbing behavior.
+To build a stabbing application, a developer will develop a set of programs that are orchestrated in a way that produces a stabbing behavior (which is a more complex behavior).
 For example, there may be a program that picks up a knife, the program that lifts the right arm, the program that lowers the right arm.
+They altogether constitute a stabbing behavior.

 However, businesses have come to find softwares to be the primary differentiator.